 Finally…

-It’s vital not to make any knee-jerk decisions based on what you think might happen to the pensions system now that Labour is in power, and if you’re unsure how to proceed, to seek professional advice.
+It’s vital not to make any panic decisions based on what you think might happen to the pensions system in the Budget, and if you’re unsure how to proceed, to seek professional advice.

 Rest Less Money is on Instagram.
 Check out our account and give us a follow @rest_less_uk_money for all the latest Money News, updated daily.